 Holistic Education and Embodied Learning

 A volume in the series: Current Perspectives in Holistic Education.
 Editor(s): John P. Miller, University of Toronto.
-Kelli Nigh, The Living Institute.
+Kelli Nigh, University of Toronto.

 Learning often begins with an experience in the body.
 Our body can tighten or feel expansive depending on different learning contexts.
 This experience of learning in the body is crucial to holistic education.
 This book explores embodied learning from several perspectives.